Create an optimal RRT path planner (RRT*)

 number of tree nodes is reached.

-Maximum number of nodes in the search tree, specified as a positive integer.
+Maximum number of nodes in the search tree (excluding the root node), specified as a positive integer.

 Maximum number of iterations, specified as a positive integer.